 The time has come.
 You've been saving up your hard-earned money for years, and now you're ready to treat your family to the trip of a lifetime.
-But then you go to get your kids' passports, and the shock hits you: the application requires both parents' signatures.
+But then you go to get your kids' passports, and you discover that the application requires both parents' signatures.

 Recent Changes to Kids' Passport Rules

-- As of 2007, passports are now required for ground and air travel between the U.S. and Canada, Mexico, Central and South America, the Caribbean, and Bermuda.
-Prior to 2007, it was possible for kids to enter these countries without their own passports as long as the adult traveling had a passport.
+As of 2007, passports are now required for ground and air travel between the U.S. and Canada, Mexico, Central and South America, the Caribbean, and Bermuda.
+Before 2007, it was possible for kids to enter these countries without their own passports as long as the adult traveling had a passport.

 Kids' Passport Application Process